antonvs88/crowddynamics-research/README.md

 See the "readme.txt" file in each folder for instructions to use the codes!

-The repository is based on my summer worker Jaan Tollander's codes https://github.com/jaantollander/crowddynamics, which where created when he was working as a research assistant in our research group in Aalto University School of Science, Department of Mathematics and Systems Analysis in summer 2016.
+The repository is based on research assistant Jaan Tollander's codes https://github.com/jaantollander/crowddynamics, which he created when he was working in our research group in Aalto University School of Science, Department of Mathematics and Systems Analysis in summer 2016.
 His code is well-documented in http://jaantollander.com/crowddynamics/.